hrishi-v/website/JSrefresh.md

                 ].forEach(function(value, index)) {
                     console.log(value);
                 }
+'''

 The above code would output the values in the array until there were none left.

-Minor difference from regular for loops, here, we use 'return;' instead of 'continue' and if 'break' is deemed to be necessary, we should use the regular for loops.
+Minor difference from regular for loops, here, we use 'return;' instead of 'continue;' and if 'break;' is deemed to be necessary, we should use the regular for loops.

 # Arrow Functions

 Like delta functions in C++, these provide a shorter way to write functions, as seen:

+'''
 const arrowFunction = (param1, param2) => {
     console.log('hello);
 }
+'''

 These work the same as regular functions generally, however, they have a few shortcuts, for example, when an arrow function has only **one parameter**, the regular brackets around them are optional, so we are able to remove them.
 Similarly, if the arrow function only has one line, we can remove the curly braces as well as the return keyword and write the code to be run inline, as shown below:

-const simpleMath = num => 2 + num; -- this is a valid line of code in JS
+'const simpleMath = num => 2 + num;' -- this is a valid line of code in JS

 In industry, it is recommended to write arrow functions where we are passing a function as a parameter to another function, as it increases code readability.

+# Destructoring

+Destructoring is one of the most useful practices for using any front-end framework, particularly relevant with the prevalance of React, Angular and Vue in the web development workflow.

+'const alphabet = ['A', 'B', 'C', 'D', 'E']'

+'const [a, b] = alphabet;' -- this outputs A and B, but how does this work?

+The element, an array "alphabet" in this case we want to destruct is on the right hand side in this case, and the variables we want to store into on the left.
+As a and b are in the first and second positions, we take the first and second element in the array.
+To take elements in different, non-consecutive places, we can use the spread operator "..." to take the rest of the array following the last actually named values.

+This philosophy can be used in function as such, which is a key way it is used in React:

+function sumAndMultiply